felipelrib/weather-forecast/README.md

 # Description

-Toy project that shows the weather forecast for 5 days, given a Brazillian city name.
+Toy project that shows the weather forecast for 5 days, given a Brazilian city name.

 It uses an API from [OpenWeatherMap](https://openweathermap.org/api) to return the forecast, [Flask](http://flask.pocoo.org) as a web server for [Python 3](https://www.python.org/) and [requests](https://2.python-requests.org/en/master/) module for Python.